Oh Land: 2012–2013: Wish Bone

 On 20 May 2013, "Renaissance Girls" was released as the lead single from Oh Land's third studio album, Wish Bone.
-The album was released in Denmark on 16 September 2013, and will be released in the United States on 24 September via Dave Sitek's boutique label Federal Prism.
+The album was released in Denmark on 16 September 2013, and in the United States on 24 September via Dave Sitek's boutique label Federal Prism.
 The second single "Pyromaniac" was released on 2 September 2013.
 On 20 September, Oh Land kicked off her Wish Bone tour at the Music Hall of Williamsburg.
-The show featured special guests Sun Rai and (Who Is) Anastasia, who will both also appear with her at Gramercy Theatre on 24 September.
+The show featured special guests Sun Rai and (Who Is) Anastasia, who both also appeared with her at Gramercy Theatre on 24 September.

 2014: Acting, Voice Junior and Earth Sick

-Oh Land also stars in the 2014 Danish western, The Salvation, as Marie, alongside Mads Mikkelsen, Eva Green and Eric Cantona, which premiered at the 2014 Cannes Film Festival on 17 May 2014.
+Oh Land stars in the 2014 Danish western The Salvation as Marie, alongside Mads Mikkelsen, Eva Green and Eric Cantona, which premiered at the 2014 Cannes Film Festival on 17 May 2014.

 On 28 June 2014, Oh Land revealed plans for her fourth record, which would be recorded in her Brooklyn apartment and crowdfunded in collaboration with PledgeMusic; part of the proceeds would also be donated to Greenpeace's Save the Arctic campaign.
 The album was ultimately titled Earth Sick, and its lead single "Head Up High" was released on 6 October 2014.
 Oh Land debuted "Head Up High" live on 23 September 2014 on Denmark's Voice Junior, for which she serves as a coach.
-The music video for "Head Up High" was released on 20 October 2014, with a world premiere on the Nylon website, which described it as "a victorious electro-jam smattered with twinkling bells and grounding percussion" and while that could be used to describe other songs, they felt the new track still demonstrated Oh Land's evolution and maturation as an artist.
+The music video for "Head Up High" was released on 20 October 2014, with a world premiere on the Nylon website, which described it as "a victorious electro-jam smattered with twinkling bells and grounding percussion" and wrote that the track demonstrated Oh Land's evolution and maturation as an artist.
 Nylon also announced that Earth Sick would be released on 11 November 2014 on Oh Land's Tusk or Tooth label.
 On 27 October, the title track from the album was made available to download for people who had pre-ordered the album on her pledge site, and the following day it was released as the instant download track on other retailers.